pikatchu/closedsource/book/0040-the_voices.md

 At the other end, Marcus and his crew of followers were picking on a younger boy, shoving him around.

-They hadn’t noticed Leo yet.
+They hadn't noticed Leo yet.

-Leo’s eyes locked onto Marcus.
+Leo's eyes locked onto Marcus.

 He walked straight toward them.

-Leo didn’t stop until he was standing right in front of Marcus.
+Leo didn't stop until he was standing right in front of Marcus.

 Marcus turned, annoyed.
 “What do you want?”

-Leo’s voice was calm but firm.
+Leo's voice was calm but firm.

 “Take down the post about Jenny.”